mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Summon 2 AWESOME Wraithlings nearby your General.
 All your other Wraithlings become AWESOME as well.

 name:     Abhorrent Unbirth
-text:     Destroy all friendly minions to summon a 1/1 Abomination that gains their Attack, Health, and keywords.
+text:     Destroy all friendly minions to summon a 1/1 Abomination that gains their ⚔️, ❤️, and keywords.

 name:     Abyssal Juggernaut
 text:     This minion has +2/+2 for each allied **Shadow Creep** nearby or underneath it at the start of the turn.

 name:     Blood Baronette
-text:     **Deploy**: Double a Wraithling's Attack and Health.
+text:     **Deploy**: Double a Wraithling's ⚔️ and ❤️.

 name:     Blood Echoes
 text:     Destroy all friendly minions and resummon them on random spaces at end of turn.

 name:     Bonecrusher
-text:     **Intensify**: This minion gains +5 Attack.
+text:     **Intensify**: This minion gains +5⚔️.

 name:     Bound Tormentor
 text:     **Sentinel**: Minion summoned.